kai-tub/hypr-window-switcher/README.md

   # to your Hyprland keybindings!
 ```

-However, if you're not a `NixOS` user, you'll have to manually install the following dependencies:
+However, if you're not a `NixOS` user, you'll have to install the following dependencies manually:

 - [fuzzel](https://codeberg.org/dnkl/fuzzel)
 - [nushell](https://www.nushell.sh/)

-Then, copy the script of the repository from the `src` directory to a directory that is [accessible by your `PATH`](https://astrobiomike.github.io/unix/modifying_your_path).
+Then, copy the repository's script from the `src` directory to a directory that is [accessible by your `PATH`](https://astrobiomike.github.io/unix/modifying_your_path).

 ## Configuration